ssfsx17/ffpnp/Jobs/JobDetails/Ashigaru.md

 Magicide (4 MP) (single) - Attempt to do an amount of MP damage equal to 5% of your attack damage.
 Defense is not applied.

 Retort (4 AP) (special) - Defend action in which you get a free counter against one attack.
-Your counter ignores Evasion and Defense.
+Your counter ignores Evasion.

 ### Bushido Tech T3